 3.4.
-Numerical experiments with moving equilibrium states.
-We consider a series of numerical experiments proposed in [41] and reported in [28].
+Numerical experiments with moving equilibrium states

+We consider a series of numerical experiments proposed in [40] and reported in [28].

 3.4.1.
+Subsonic steady state

-Subsonic steady state.
-The domain is [0, 20] and the bottom topography is given by (2.13).
+The domain is [0,20] and the bottom topography is given by (2.13).
 The initial conditions are

-$$p_i \equiv 22.07, \qquad M{i+1/2} \equiv 4.42 \qquad \forall i$$
+$$p_i \equiv 22.07, \quad M{i+1/2} \equiv 4.42 \quad \forall i.$$

 We use g = 9.812.
 The resulting states are subsonic for the whole domain.
-The configuration of this problem is given in Figure 7.
+The configuration of this problem is given in Fig. 7.
 The algebraic relation (3.2) is solved using a Newton solver.
-We compute solutions with the EC scheme (2.8), the WB1 scheme (3.6c) and the second-order WB2 scheme (3.7b) and present the $L^1$ errors in height at time t = 1.5 on a sequence of meshes in Table 2.
+We compute solutions with the EC scheme (2.8), the WB1 scheme (3.6c) and the second-order WB2 scheme (3.7b) and present the L^1 errors in height at time t = 1.5 on a sequence of meshes in Table 2.
 For the sake of comparison, the results obtained with a standard Roe scheme are also presented.
 The table clearly shows that the EC, WB1 and WB2 schemes are well-balanced and preserve the subsonic state to machine precision.
 The Roe scheme produces large errors (note that these errors are much larger than those obtained for the lake at rest in Table 1).
 Furthermore, it is only first-order accurate on this moving steady state.

 3.4.2.
-Perturbed subsonic steady state.
+Perturbed subsonic steady state

 As for the lake at rest, we will study the efficiency of the well-balanced schemes by perturbing the subsonic steady state.
 The initial conditions are the same as the previous experiment but with a perturbation of the height by a magnitude of +0.01 in the region |x - 6| < 1/4.
 The perturbation is similar to the one considered in (2.14).
-The solutions computed at time t = 1.5 with 200 mesh points are shown in Figure 8.
+The solutions computed at time t = 1.5 with 200 mesh points are shown in Fig. 8.
 For clarity, we present the deviations from the subsonic steady state.
 The exact solution breaks into two waves, one moving to the left and the other to the right.
-The Figure 8 shows that the standard Roe
+Fig. 8 shows that the standard Roe scheme fails to resolve the solution correctly and creates spurious waves as well as oscillations.
+Furthermore, these errors are an order of magnitude greater than the strength of the perturbation.
+This is to be expected as this scheme is not well-balanced.